Radius (bone): Development

 The radius is ossified from three centers: one for the body, and one for each extremity.
 That for the body makes its appearance near the center of the bone, during the eighth week of fetal life.

 Ossification commences in the lower end between 9 and 26 months of age.
 The ossification center for the upper end appears by the fifth year.

 The upper epiphysis fuses with the body at the age of seventeen or eighteen years, the lower about the age of twenty.

 An additional center sometimes found in the radial tuberosity, appears about the fourteenth or fifteenth year.

 Function

 Muscle attachments

 The biceps muscle inserts on the radial tuberosity of the upper extremity of the bone.
 The upper third of the body of the bone attaches to the supinator, the flexor digitorum superficialis, and the flexor pollicis longus muscles.

 The middle third of the body attaches to the extensor ossis metacarpi pollicis, extensor primi internodii pollicis, and the pronator teres muscles.

-The lower quarter of the body attaches to the pronator quadratus muscle and the tendon of the supinator longus.
+The lower quarter of the body attaches to the pronator quadratus muscle and the tendon of the brachioradialis.